saulpierotti/markdown_notebook/LB2.md

 * There is no upper limit, but there are helices in fibers which are several hundred residues long
 * The topology is the organization in space of all the secondary structure motives of a protein
 	* For our purpose it is all the different patterns of secondary structure from the N to C terminus
+* When using a sliding window, the central residue of the window is assigned the average value of the entire window
+	* This causes a smoothing of the values across a sequence
+* Local features are better grapsed by sliding windows
+* HMMs are not suitable for modelling local features like secondary structures
+* Chamelion segments are combinations of residues that can be found in different secondary structures

 # Uniprot
 * Annotation in UniProt is manual and automatic